jyotishkobiswas/git_llm_agent/README.md

 Objective of the project

-The project is to learn building  basic level LLM powered Agents.
+Question Answering agent powered by LLMs.
+This is a simple agent (going forward will share more advanced LLM powered agents)

 Platform and technology used